 How long does tattoo removal treatment take?
 Your answer will be specific to your needs, your ink, and the technology used.
 Each patient’s treatment is customized for them.
 However, it generally takes a few weeks to see the results after a laser skin treatment.

-When you begin treatment at Sovereign Skin, we’ll take pictures before you start, and you’ll note the visible changes with each session after.
+When you begin treatment at Sovereign Skin, we’ll take pictures before you start, and you’ll note the visible changes with each session afterwards.
 Even after the first appointment, before and after images are dramatically different.

 People with large or colourful tattoos will require a series of sessions that break apart the ink gradually until it eventually disappears.